 Subscribe to stay informed, inspired and involved.

-Meeting Attendance & Quorum
+AGM Attendance & Participation

-- Participation Trends: AGM participation rose slightly to 75.0% in 2025 (vs. 73.3% in 2024), driven by increased voting from strategic shareholders.
+- Average AGM participation increased to 75% (from 73.3% in 2024), driven by higher stakes held by strategic shareholders.

 Board Elections